Visyond/website-hugo/site/content/_index.md

 ---
 title: Homepage
 metaTags: visyond
-topTitle: >-
-  **SPREADSHEET** COLLABORATION, ANALYSIS AND REPORTING IN MINUTES INSTEAD OF DAYS
+topTitle: 'SPREADSHEET COLLABORATION, ANALYSIS AND REPORTING IN MINUTES INSTEAD OF DAYS'
 topSubTitle: >-
   Visualize the impact of your decisions, reduce risk of errors and collaborate securely with Visyond’s intuitive cloud based automation software.